 Click Here for tab for Smells Like Teen Spirit by Nirvana

 This was really the song that rocketed Nirvana into the big leagues, and unexpectedly so.
-Released as the lead single to their second album ‘Nevermind’, they ended up topping the charts worldwide and is often credited as the song that pushed the grunge genre into the mainstream market.
-The song has been inducted into both the Rock and Roll and Grammy Hall of Fame.
+Released as the lead single to their second album Nevermind, this track ended up topping the charts worldwide and is often credited as the song that pushed the grunge genre into the mainstream market.
+The song has been inducted into both the Rock & Roll and Grammy Halls of Fame.

-As we mentioned previously Kurt really isn’t about fast or technical solos, so the lead guitar part for this song actually just outlines the main vocal melody you heard in the first verse of the song.
-It’s another fantastic example of how you can still let the guitar take the spotlight for a bit, while still allowing it to retain the melody, motif and catchiness of the song.
+As we mentioned previously, Kurt really isn’t about fast or technical solos, so the lead-guitar part for this song actually just outlines the main vocal melody you heard in the first verse.
+It’s another fantastic example of how you can let the guitar take the spotlight for a bit, while still allowing it to retain the melody, motif, and catchiness of the song.